efenatuyo/ugc-sniper/README.md

 - supports every device (linux, windows, mac)

 ## usage
-- take a look in config ini (easy explained)
 - format of multiple ids:
 - new line for every new id